Judit Polgár: Child prodigy

 In late 1986, 10-year-old Judit defeated 52-year-old Romanian IM Dolfi Drimer in the Adsteam Lidums International Tournament in Adelaide, Australia.
 Edmar Mednis said he played his best game of the tournament in beating Judit: "I was careful in that game...
 Grandmasters don't like to lose to 10-year-old girls, because then we make the front page of all the papers."

 In April 1988, Polgár made her first International Master norm in the International B section of the New York Open.
 In August 1988, she won the under-12 "Boys" section of the World Youth Chess and Peace Festival in Timișoara, Romania.
 In October 1988, she finished first in a 10-player round-robin tournament in London, scoring 7–2, for a half point lead over Israeli GM Yair Kraidman.
 With these three results, she completed the requirements for the International Master title; at the time, she was the youngest player ever to have achieved this distinction.
 Both Bobby Fischer and Garry Kasparov were 14 when they were awarded the title; Polgár was 12.
-It was during this time that former World Champion Mikhail Tal said Polgár had the potential to win the men's World Championship.
+It was during this time that former world champion Mikhail Tal said Polgár had the potential to win the World Championship.

 Judit was asked about playing against boys instead of in the girls' section of tournaments: "These other girls are not serious about chess...
 I practice five or six hours a day, but they get distracted by cooking and work around the house."

 In November 1988, Judit and her sisters, along with Ildikó Mádl, represented Hungary in the Women's section of the 28th Chess Olympiad in Thessaloniki.
 The International Chess Federation would not permit the Polgárs to play against men in team competitions.
 Prior to the tournament, Eduard Gufeld, Soviet GM and team coach for the Soviet women's team, dismissed the Polgárs: "I believe that these girls are going to lose a good part of their quickly acquired image in the 28th Olympiad...
 Afterward we are going to know if the Hungarian sisters are geniuses or just women!"
 However, the Hungarian women's team won the championship, which marked the first time it was not won by the Soviet Union.
 Judit played board 2 and finished the tournament with the highest score of 12½–½ to win the individual gold medal.
 She also won the brilliancy prize for her game against Pavlina Angelova.